Dvogonen/cyclop_plus/README.md

 - A double click jumps down in frequency
 - A long click (0.6 - 2 seconds) triggers a autoscan for the best channel, just like a single click does in the original firmware.
 - A long-long click (> 2 seconds) triggers a manual frequency scanner.
 The receiver will start cycling through all channels quickly.
 Hold down the button again when the channel you want to use flickers onto the main display.

+###Words of Warning
+Use of the FW is completely on your own risk.
+You have to dismantle the googles to program the receiver with a so called ISP (alternatively called ICSP) programmer.
+It is naturally possible to destroy the receiver electronics if you connect VCC (the +3.3 volt wire coming from the programmer) to the wrong pin.
+Other types of wiring errors will lead to the programmer not working, but will probably not destroy anything.
+Always double check that VCC is connected correctly before you turn on power.

+It is possible to "Brick" the processor in your receiver by tampering with the so called processor fuses.
+There is no need to change any fuses from their original values (0xE2 0xD9 0x07).
+Leave them alone.

 ###License
 The MIT License (MIT)